3.1 Joining a Simulation Competition

 Keep in mind that decisions and strategies by competing businesses will directly affect the market conditions and your specific results.
 Constant review and adjustment of your strategy is necessary to properly adapt to changing market conditions.

-Timing and luck matter.
-A great strategy may still fail due to bad timing and luck.
+Timing matters.
+A great strategy may still fail due to bad timing.
 You never know when an unexpected event may happen, or a competitor may drastically drop price or pursue some other market-changing strategy.

 The person who creates and manages a Simulation Competition is called the Simulation Manager.
 This is often an instructor or trainer.